Mexico Travel Insurance: Plans & Prices

 How much does Mexico travel insurance cost?

-At the time of writing, the average cost of travel insurance for Mexico is $19 per day.
+At the time of writing this, the average cost of travel insurance for Mexico is $19 per day.

-This is based on internal sales data from more than 40,000 travelers who used Squaremouth to protect their purchased trips to Mexico over the last 12 months.
+This is based on internal sales data from hundreds of travelers who used Squaremouth to protect their purchased trips to Mexico over the last 12 months.
 The average traveler spent $173 on Mexico travel insurance for an average stay of 9 days in the country.

 That said, it’s possible to find even cheaper travel insurance for Mexico by opting for medical-only travel coverage.